kay-a11y/kay-a11y.github.io/_posts/2025/Linux/2025-05-08-pop-windows-dualboot.md

 sudo cp -r /mnt/nvmeboot/EFI/Microsoft /boot/efi/EFI/
 ```

-This puts the Windows bootloader into Pop’s EFI partition so **systemd-boot** can find it.
+This puts the Windows bootloader into Pop's EFI partition so **systemd-boot** can find it.

 ---